 For most people, this may occur rarely.
 This blog post will dive a little deeper explaining why.
 In addition, find out what may cause this and things you can do to help prevent it!
 If its happening more often, it can signal a more serious problem.
 Therefore, keep reading.

 Low BP Tip: Home monitoring is just as important with low blood pressure as high BP!
-If you don’t have a home blood pressure monitor, check out my blog post review on the one I recommend, Welch Allyn Home 1700 Series Blood Pressure Monitor Review.
+If you don’t have a home blood pressure monitor, check out the current price on Amazon for the monitor I recommend, Welch Allyn Home 1700 Series Blood Pressure.

 Why Blood Pressure Drops Suddenly When Standing Up

 It doesn’t feel safe when you stand up from sitting or lying down, and you feel lightheaded.
 For a quick moment, it feels like you may pass out.
 Luckily, the body adapts fast and typically you continue standing or walking without missing a beat.
 Why does this happen?